mendes-r/daily-coding-problem/README.md

 > The power set of a set is the set of all its subsets.
 > Write a function that, given a set, generates its power set.

+## Problem 0010

+- Status: Done

+> Using a function rand5() that returns an integer from 1 to 5 (inclusive) with uniform probability, implement a function rand7() that returns an integer from 1 to 7 (inclusive).